ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/README.md

 Endpoint triage workflows directly support investigations but do not represent complete incident case studies on their own.

-In operational environments, host validation tasks documented here are frequently performed during broader response efforts, including malware confirmation, persistence validation, lateral movement artifact detection, and configuration drift verification.
+In operational environments, host validation tasks documented here are frequently performed during broader response efforts, including malware confirmation, persistence validation, lateral movement artifact identification, and configuration drift verification.

-Full investigative case studies — including alert context, timeline reconstruction, MITRE ATT&CK mapping, root cause analysis, artifact correlation, and remediation planning — are documented separately in the:
+Full incident lifecycle investigations — including alert context, timeline reconstruction, MITRE ATT&CK mapping, artifact correlation, root cause analysis, and remediation planning — are documented separately in the:

 `incident-response-and-investigations` repository

-This separation reflects how professional SOC teams distinguish between reusable operational procedures and complete incident case reporting.
+This separation reflects how professional security teams distinguish between triage procedures and full investigative case documentation.

 ---

 ### Ongoing Development

-Workflow executions in this category are continuously expanded as new triage techniques, operating system artifacts, tooling approaches, and detection validation methods are explored.
+Workflows in this category are continuously expanded as new triage techniques, operating system artifacts, tooling approaches, and detection validation methods are explored.

 Some workflow directories may appear iterative or incomplete.
 This reflects active development and refinement rather than unfinished work.
-In professional security operations environments, triage procedures evolve as telemetry sources, operating systems, and detection strategies change.
+In production security environments, triage procedures evolve as telemetry sources, operating systems, and detection strategies change.

-The focus is on building a growing library of reusable endpoint validation techniques rather than static, one-time demonstrations.
+The focus is on building a growing library of reusable endpoint validation and host analysis techniques rather than static one-time demonstrations.